 “The public health emergency has again reminded us that physicians and other health care professionals on the front line face high levels of stress.
 While we are taking care of our patients, we sometimes forget to take care of ourselves. ” – Thomas K. Madejski, MD

 Physician burnout remains a serious concern in the healthcare industry.
-Being a physician has always been a stressful job, and a number of factors are contributing to rising stress and increasing burnout.
-Rapid change in the industry, increasing regulations, and growing patient demands have all played a role, as has the COVID-19 pandemic.
+Being a physician has always been a stressful job.
+These days, a number of factors are contributing to rising stress and increasing burnout.
+Rapid changes in the industry, more regulations and growing patient demands all play a role.

 According to a recent study by the Mayo Clinic, physicians are at a higher risk of burnout than those in other professional fields.
-And if you own your own practice, you’re managing the stressors associated with being a physician as well as those that come with running a business.
+And if you own your own practice, you face the stressors associated with being a physician plus those that come with running a business.

 What causes physician burnout?